 3.0 CLOSE OUT

-A. Provide product information for each type of paint system installed; including manufacturer, "name" of color, sheen, product identification number, and location installed.
+- A. Provide product information for each type of paint system installed; including manufacturer, "name" of color, sheen, product identification number, and location installed. - B. Provide approved brushouts.
+Photocopies do not meet this requirement.

 FIRE EXTINGUISHERS AND CABINETS